raksonibs/docker_base_images/README.md

 ### Versioning

-The images are tagged `voxmedia/local-dns:A.B.C`, where `A.B.C` is the image version.
+The image is tagged `voxmedia/local-dns:A.B.C`, where `A.B.C` is the image version.
 The image version uses [semantic versioning](https://semver.org).

 ### Updating the images